-All of the methods show a reasonable likelihood of water available for the Project to divert a maximum combined diversion of 4,200 cubic feet per second at the Red Bluff Pumping Plant and Glenn-Colusa Irrigation District's Hamilton City Pump Station during the diversion period of September 1 through June 14 (i.e., outside of the fully appropriated stream designation period) (Sites Project Authority 2023a).
+All three methods show a reasonable likelihood of water available for the Project to divert a maximum combined diversion of 4,200 cubic feet per second at the Red Bluff Pumping Plant and Glenn-Colusa Irrigation District's Hamilton City Pump Station during the diversion period of September 1 through June 14 (i.e., outside of the fully appropriated stream designation period) (Sites Project Authority 2022b).

-After receiving the Authority's January 6, 2023, submittal, the State Water Board staff requested that the Authority prepare a quantitative analysis regarding (1) how the Sites Reservoir Project diversions may interact with the voluntary agreement flow assets and (2) how the Sites Reservoir Project may affect Delta outflow under the voluntary agreements.
-The Authority completed these quantitative analyses and submitted them to the State Water Board on June 16, 2023 (Sites Project Authority 2023b).
 The Authority may provide supporting materials to the State Water Board as part of the ongoing and separate water rights application process.
 The Authority acknowledges that as part of the water right permitting decision, the State Water Board will consider the public interest; public trust; and the relative benefit to be derived from all beneficial uses of the water concerned, including irrigation, municipal, industrial, recreation, preservation and enhancement of fish and wildlife resources, and the water quality needed to protect beneficial uses.